Elder Law Resources

 Guardianship Task Force

 The Section's Guardianship task force was created in 2007 to explore systemic issues affecting guardianship in Washington.
-It was chaired by Tacoma lawyer (and former Section chair) Eileen Peterson.
+It was chaired by Tacoma lawyer (and former Elder Law Section chair) Eileen Peterson.
 The task force report, with recommendations, was considered by the Section executive committee on Aug.
 18, 2009.
 A motion was adopted, by unanimous vote, to endorse the recommendations.
 The recommendations address such subjects as active judicial monitoring of ongoing guardianships, uniform systems of recording and gathering guardianship-related data, training for non-professional guardians, and state funding for the court system's guardianship-related role and for the Office of Public Guardianship.
 Read the Guardianship Task Force Report.

 Public Guardianship Information